Best

 Long Term Trend

-For example, the population density in the Vancouver metropolitan area is 918/km2, while the population density in the city-state of Singapore is 7,800/km2.
+For example, the population density in the Vancouver metropolitan area is 920/km2, while the population density in the city-state of Singapore is 7,800/km2.
 So, land is not the limiting factor for sheltering people.
 What is limiting house building in Vancouver and Toronto area are municipal regulations imposed on housing production.
 This problem is quantified in the “Municipal Land Use and Regulation Survey.”

 In a very belated but necessary decision, the Vancouver City Council allowed building multiplexes of up to 6 strata units or up to 8 rental units on larger lots formerly limited to single-family houses.
-More importantly, the BC government has passed legislation which will force municipalities to allow (at least) a secondary suit on each lot.
-In municipalities with more than 5000 people, a minimum of 3 or 4 (depending on the lot size) units per lot will be permitted.
-We think such steps can increase the supply of dwellings and prevent further inflation of the Vancouver housing market bubble.
-Such moves in time should allow Vancouver home prices to decline in real (inflation-adjusted) terms.
-This decision should also cause single-family detached home prices to increase in comparison to attached and apartment units.
+More importantly, the BC government has passed legislation forcing municipalities to allow (at least) a secondary suit on each lot.
+In municipalities with more than 5,000 people, a minimum of 3 or 4 (depending on the lot size) units per lot will be permitted.
+Toronto has also moved to allow the building of plexes on most residential land parcels.
+Given the racist root of zoning regulation, these changes are coming too late.

 Macroeconomics Analysis